-Speaking to members of the National Education Association (NEA) at their annual meeting, U.S. Secretary of Education Arne Duncan challenged union members to consider the idea of linking teacher pay to student achievement- www.usatoday.com/news/education/2009-07-02-teacher-pay_N.htm?obref=obinsite Surprisingly, Duncan’s comments were met with what USA Today reported as “raucous applause and only a smattering of boos.”
+Speaking to members of the National Education Association (NEA) at their annual meeting, U.S. Secretary of Education Arne Duncan challenged union members to consider the idea of linking teacher pay to student achievement- www.usatoday.com/news/education/2009-07-02-teacher-pay_N.htm?obref=obinsite Surprising, Duncan’s comments were met with what USA Today reported as “raucous applause and only a smattering of boos.”
 I think this is pretty big news.
 Both the NEA and the AFT (American Federation of Teachers) have been incredibly resistant to this idea.
 I don’t want to read to much into this, but could their response be a sign that the NEA is in the …Read More

 A New Orleans Public Schools teacher has been accused by a former student of extortion in exchange for changing his failing grade to a passing one- www.nola.com/education/index.ssf/2009/09/student_teacher_traded_cash_fo.html .
 The former student has turned over copies of a recording on which his former teacher agreed to change his grade in exchange for a “monetary gift”.
 He alleges that the teacher demanded cash gifts from him totaling $1,200 over the couse of a year.
 You have to hear this to believe it.
 Check out the link.

-Members of North Carolina’s State Board of Community Colleges voted to allow undocumented students to admitted to degree programs at the state’s 58 community college campuses- www.newsobserver.com .
+Members of North Carolina’s State Board of Community Colleges voted to allow undocumented students to admitted to degree programs at the state’s 58 community college campuses (see www.newsobserver.com).
 This vote comes following a 16-month period where undocumented students were denied admission while the State Board debated the issue.
 With today’s vote, admitted undocumented students will be required to pay out-of-state tuition ($7,700 per year), will not be eligible to receive financial aid, and will not be allowed to enroll in classes until all students who are legal residents have been registered.